A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Catastrophic plans: High deductibles, plus primary care and preventive care

-• They must still limit members’ out-of-pocket costs for in-network services to no more than the annual out-of-pocket maximum that applies to all plans (again, this cap is $9,200 for an individual in 2025, and $10,150 in 2026).
+• They must still limit members’ out-of-pocket costs for in-network services to no more than the annual out-of-pocket maximum that applies to all plans.
+(This cap is $9,200 for an individual in 2025, and $10,600 in 2026.).

-• Catastrophic plans cover up to three primary care visits per year before the deductible is met (copays can apply for these visits, but at least part of the cost will be paid by the insurance company, even if you haven’t met your deductible).
+• Catastrophic plans cover up to three primary care visits per year before the deductible is met.
+(Copays can apply for these visits, but at least part of the cost will be paid by the insurance company, even if you haven't met your deductible.)

 • Like all ACA-compliant plans, catastrophic plans cover certain preventive care with no cost-sharing.